ImageMagick/MagickCache/README.md

 Don't forget your cache key.
 Without it, you will not be able to get, list, delete or expire your content.

-## Get Content from the Magick Cache
+## Get content from the Magick Cache

 Eventually you will want retrieve your content, let's get our cast image from the cache: